os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

 export LM_LICENSE_FILE=<port>@<ip address of license server>
 ```

-For further details, you can see the FlexLM lciense server administration guide.
+For further details, you can see the FlexLM license server administration guide.